AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi2ocs-rel-notes.md

 This has been fixed.
 Customers must upgrade to the latest version of the PI to OCS Agent to enable the fix.

-**During installation, the agent description not properly set in OCS.**
+**During installation, the agent description is not properly set in OCS.**

 Previously, the agent description specified during PI to OCS Agent installation wasn't properly replicated to OCS.
 This has been fixed.